unclesnottie/fallout4hack/README.md

 ## The Algorithm

 The algorithm for finding a password is pretty basic.
 Each word is given a score by calculating the likeness with all words in the list.
-The score is the number of unique likenesses.
-For example, the above would result in: `FOO=2, BAR=3, BAZ=3`.
+For example, `FOO` would get scores of `[3, 0, 0]`.
+The final score for a word is the number of unique likenesses.  `FOO` has the unique likenesses of `[3, 0]` or a score of `2`.
+The final scores for each word would be: `FOO=2, BAR=3, BAZ=3`.
 The "best" guess returned is the result with the highest score.

 Once a likeness is provided, the list of possible passwords gets filtered and the password or a new "best" guess is returned.

 I put "best" in quotes because there are better algorithms to use but this one is simple and generally works.
-Upgrade your hacking perk and remember to quicksave and this should work just fine.
+Upgrade your hacking perk and remember to quick save and this should work just fine.